-1. Retention and Disposal: These sets of information are kept securely for up to six months at Becontree, New Malden and EOC.
+- 1. For any paper forms generated through the PTS processes. - Retention and Disposal: These sets of information are kept securely for up to twelve months at Becontree, New Malden and EOC.
 It is the responsibility of the Deputy Head of PTS to ensure that at the end of this period the local Transport Operations Centre manager arranges for these documents to be disposed of in a secure manner either through shredding on site, or in security bags.

 Ref.
-No. TP/017 Title: Procedure for the Management of Page 25 of Health Records 30
+No. TP/017 Title: Procedure for the Management of Page 21 of Health Records 28